 In addition to tax benefits, Irish law itself is an attractive and useful authority, as it is based in Common Law, unlike many other countries where the legal system is based in Civil Law.
 Amongst other things, Common Law has particular implications on the principle freedom of contract, essentially enabling the parties to a contract to write their own terms and conditions, rather than them already being prescribed by law.

-A minimum of two directors are required to register a company in Republic of Ireland, corporate directors are not allowed.
+A minimum of two directors are required to form a company in Republic of Ireland, corporate directors are not allowed.
 A director can be of any nationality.
 One of the company directors must be resident in Ireland, UK or in EU, in the absence of a resident director; a secure bond must be lodged.
 A resident director person is one who is present in the Republic for an aggregate period of 183 days or more each year or the previous year.
 Call us to discuss your needs and see how we can help.

 Once you've decided what your Irish business is going to do, as in the services and products you'll offer, you need to decide upon a business name registration and make sure there isn't a similar firm already registered with ROI Companies Registrar that could affect your business name registration choice.
 It's better to do this before you've invested time, money and your emotional involvement into a brand identity that then has to go in the bin.